 He is intelligent.
-He knows all of the tricks, but there is not one stain on his image.
 One can not think less of him for his criminal activities, but rather admire him for his work.
 His assistance by Miriam Hopkins is phenomenal.
 She was always a great physical comedienne, making the most of her body movements and, best of all, facial expressions which are enough to make one laugh out loud.

 So many of her comedy scenes remain as fresh as the day they were filmed.
 Her work has greatly withstood the test of time, which is difficult to achieve for most comics.